A reader wants to know the best way to teach her children about the value of money.

 If our schools aren’t going to teach the crucial skill of money management, then it’s up to enlightened parents like you, Megan.
 While you can do many little things to reinforce the value of money, one of the biggest things you can do is take your daughters to Junior Achievement when they’re old enough.

 I’m a big fan of Junior Achievement — so much so I donate both my time and my money to its amazing programs.
 What does JA do?
 The nonprofit teaches by letting children learn by doing, starting as early as the third grade.
+When it comes to teaching kids about money, it’s one of the most important resources out there.

 They can start their own mock businesses, learn financial literacy by visiting a virtual community, and even shadow successful business people on their jobs.
 Here’s how to find a JA near you.